ualex73/monitor_docker/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

-## Home Assistant 2024.8.0

-Home Assistant 2024.8.0 is not compatible with monitor_docker, please upgrade to Home Assistant 2024.8.1

 ## About

 This repository contains the Monitor Docker component I developed for monitoring my Docker environment from [Home-Assistant](https://www.home-assistant.io).
 It is inspired by the Sander Huisman [Docker Monitor](https://github.com/Sanderhuisman/docker_monitor), where I switched mainly from threads to asyncio and added my own wishes/functionality.
 Feel free to use the component and report bugs if you find them.
 If you want to contribute, please report a bug or pull request, and I will reply as soon as possible.